kozistr/kozistr.github.io/_posts/about.md

 * **pytorch-optimizer** :: Bunch of optimizer implementations in PyTorch

   > * **pytorch_optimizer** :: Bunch of optimizer implementations in PyTorch with clean-code, strict types.
-Also, including useful optimization ideas.
+Also, includes useful optimization ideas.
 Most of the implementations are based on the original paper, but I added some tweaks. :: [code](https://github.com/kozistr/pytorch_optimizer)

 * **AdaBound** :: Optimizer that trains as fast as Adam and as good as SGD